DIDSR/DIDSR-TiGER/Detection/README.md

 ![image](https://user-images.githubusercontent.com/68286434/181013615-fd2da0d8-ebca-4ce9-b57b-500086eab126.png)
 ![image](https://user-images.githubusercontent.com/68286434/181013640-4480a683-07ff-4da3-9d3b-5a8fec08846f.png)

-For training we train a U-Net model using the InceptionV3 as backend.
+We train a U-Net model using the InceptionV3 as backend.
 Imagenet pretrained weights are used.
 The input patches are first normalized from values between 0 to 255 to values between 0 to 1.
 The loss function is a binary cross entropy loss.
 We train the network for 1 epoch using a batch size of 32.
 ADAM is chosen as the optimizer with a fixed learning rate of 0.001.
 After trainig the model weights are saved.

 Below some examples of the model predicitons on the test patches are shown: